open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 ##### Figure 23.
 A typical publishManfests event

-The _publishManfests_ event is sent when one agent would like to recommend one or more agents (or itself) for a certain task.
-This will usually be in response to a _getManifests_ event but can also be used to make a delegation suggestion in response to an _utterance_.
+The _publishManfests_ event is sent when one agent would like to publish the capability of itself or other agents.
+This will usually be in response to a _getManifests_ event (See section 1.17) but can also be used to make a delegation suggestion in response to an _utterance_ (Section 1.10).

 Once an agent receives a _getManifests_ event it can do a combination of the following:

 - Recommend one or more agents (including itself) to service this request.
 - Recommend one or more agents to help find who can service this request.

-In order to support this the _publishManfests_ event has two mandatory parameters:
+In order to support this the _publishManfests_ event has two optional parameters:

 - _servicingManifests_ - A list of agents that can service this request.
 - _discoveryManifests_ - A list of agents that can recommend other agents to service this request.

-It is the responsibility of the receiver of this event to choose one (or none) of the proposed agents and to issue an _invite_ to that agent.
-This will typically be accompanied by the same _dialog_event_ parameter value that was used in the _getManifests_ event.
+A common response from the receiver of this event will be to examine the returned manifests to decide whether to issue an _invite_ to that agent.
+This _invite_ event would often be accompanied by the any _uuterance_ and _context_ events that were sent with the _getManifest_event, suitably re-addressed to the agent that is being invited.

-If an agent receives any other event that it does not feel capable of servicing, it can also return a _publishManfests_ event.
+If an agent receives any other event that it does not feel capable of servicing, it can also return a _publishManfests_ event as a recommendation to use the services of a different agent.
+This is a soft form of delegation.

-The optional _to_ can be used to indicate a specific agent to which the proposal is addressed.
+The optional _to_ can be used to indicate a specific agent to which the manifest is addressed.
 Otherwise any recipient should consider the proposal addressed to themselves.

-There is no requirement for a _speakerUri_ on a _publishManfests_ event.
+There is no requirement for a _speakerUri_ in the _from_ section in a _publishManfests_ event.
 If one is provided then it is good practice for the receiving agent to pass this speakerUri along in any subsequent _invite_ event to this agent.

 Each list item in the recommendation should be in the manifest format as specified in [4].
 In addition to the keys specified in that document, the manifest object can contain one additional optional key that is not present in the manifest specification:

   - _score_ - A recommendation score is a number between 0.0 and 1.0 with arbitrary precision.

 Any assistant that is returned in the _servicingManifests_ can be considered suitable to be sent an _invite_ to join the conversation and service the request.
-If there are no recommendations to be made then an empty array should be returned in _servicingManifests_.
-An agent can also recommend itself.
-This means that the _getManifests_ event can also be used to check if a servicing agent is willing and able to service an enquiry prior to inviting it to do so.
+If there are no manifests to return then a bare _publishManifest_ message can be returned or an empty array can be returned in the _servicingManifests_, _discoveryManifests_ or both.

-Any assistant that is returned in the _discoveryManifests_ can be considered by the client as suitable to be re-se the _getManifests_ event with the same accompanying context.
+Any assistant that is returned in the _discoveryManifests_ can be considered by the client as suitable to be re-sent the _getManifests_ event with the same accompanying utterances and context.
 This allows an agent to recommend that the client uses another discovery agent to find a solution.
-The _discoveryManifests_ parameter is mandatory and should contain an empty array if no discovery agents are to be recommended.
 An agent should not recommend itself in the _discoveryManifests_.
 This could lead to infinite regress.

 Note that there is no requirement in the OVON framework for an assistant to be exclusively either a discovery agent or a servicing agent.
 They can be both and the requesting assistant should be prepared to support both use case 1 or 2 - i.e. prepared for an agent to recommend itself for a task or recommend another agent for a task.
-There is also nothing to stop an agent recommending servicing agents and discovery agents in its response.
+There is also nothing to stop an agent recommending servicing agents and discovery agents in its response or recommending the same agent as both a discovery agent and a servicing agent simultaneously.

 The recommending agent is free to use any mechanism it wants to generate the _score_.

-### 1.20 requestFloor Event [INFORMATIVE]
+### 1.19 requestFloor Event [INFORMATIVE]

     {
       "ovon": {